Kabongosalomon/task-dataset-metric-extraction/README.md

 This program produces the test data for classification over a set of predefined task#dataset#metrics#software labels.

-Given input a pdf file, it scrapes the text from the filw using the Grobid parser, subsequently generating the test data file for input to the neural network classifier.
+Given input a pdf file, it scrapes the text from the file using the Grobid parser, subsequently generating the test data file for input to the neural network classifier.

 ## Steps to run the program